agilhard-oss/jpackager-maven-example/README.md

 - [Docker](https://www.docker.com/)
 - [jlink-jpackager-maven-plugin](https://github.com/agilhard-oss/jlink-jpackager-maven-plugin)

-You need to use the special JDK-12 Early Access build that includes JPackager support to use this goal.
+You need to use the special JDK-12 Early Access build that includes JPackager support to use this example.

 This JPackager JDK-12 Early Access build can be downloaded from [https://jdk.java.net/jpackage/](https://jdk.java.net/jpackage/)